Why PMOs Fail: The Five Reasons Mid-Market PMOs Get Shut Down in Year Two

 Reason 5: It Couldn’t Adapt

-Mid-market organisations grow, restructure, and pivot.
+Organisations grow, restructure, and pivot.
 The APM Golden Thread research (commissioned by APM and conducted by PwC Research) shows the project profession now contributes £186.8 billion annually to the UK economy, a 19% increase in five years.
 The pace of change is real.
 A PMO built rigidly around one methodology, typically the one its first head championed, will struggle to keep up.

 New projects arrive that don’t fit the template.
 Teams find workarounds.
 The PMO becomes a gatekeeper to a process that no longer reflects how the business actually works.